The Beast Must Die (TV series): Production

-Development

-Casting

-Filmed on the Isle of Wight.
+The series was filmed on the Isle of Wight.

+Many of the scenes were filmed in the West Isle of Wight AONB, including Compton Farm, where adjacent scenes of the ‘island’ and the UK mainland were filmed at opposite ends of the same farm complex.

 Release

 The miniseries premiered on May 27, 2021, on BritBox.
 It aired on AMC+ on July 5, 2021, and on AMC on July 12, 2021.

-Reception
+Critical response

 The Beast Must Die has received positive reviews from critics.
 On Rotten Tomatoes, the series holds an approval rating of 85% based on 20 critic reviews, with an average rating of 7.48/10.
 The website's critical consensus reads, "Cush Jumbo and Jared Harris make for thrilling combatants in The Beast Must Die, a coiled potboiler that excels with deft performances and rich atmosphere."
 On Metacritic, it has a score of 73 out of 100 based on 9 critics, indicating "Generally favorable".